darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 The scanner stage models how the developed film or finished print is digitised, and the conditions it is viewed under.
 These act on the final image, after everything else.

+pre-compression boost
+: Multiplies XYZ luminance immediately before the OkLCh output gamut compressor, pushing the histogram to the right while the film's own shoulder rolloff is preserved.
+1.0 is neutral/off.
+Because it acts at the very end of the module, the picker measures the processed image rather than the input: use it on an area of highlights to set the boost so the brightest tone lands just past the compressor's knee.

 scanner blur
 : Softening from the scanner's own optics, in pixels.
 0 disables it.